akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 Because of this Akka provides reflection metadata for logback out of the box, however projects using it will need an extra native image flag `--initialize-at-build-time=ch.qos.logback`.

-Special care needs to be taken if using the async logback appender, either avoid using it `ch.qos.logback.classic.AsyncAppender` or declare your own lazy version of the appender (not starting any threads at native image build time).
+Special care needs to be taken if using the async logback appender.
+Either avoid using `ch.qos.logback.classic.AsyncAppender` or declare your own lazy version of the appender (not starting any threads at native image build time).
 You can see an example of such a lazy appender in the @scala[[Akka Projections edge replication sample](https://github.com/akka/akka-projection/blob/main/samples/grpc/local-drone-control-scala/src/main/scala/local/logback/NativeImageAsyncAppender.scala)]@java[[Akka Projections edge replication sample](https://github.com/akka/akka-projection/blob/main/samples/grpc/local-drone-control-java/src/main/java/local/logback/NativeImageAsyncAppender.java)]